Create Orders

 Create order

-For example, suppose a restaurant offers a hamburger on the menu.
-When a customer orders this item, the restaurant records the purchase by creating an Order object with a line item (Hamburger).
-If the buyer wants a cheeseburger instead (a hamburger with cheese), the line item includes a modifier (cheese), with a quantity of 1.
+For example, suppose a restaurant offers hamburgers.
+When a customer orders a hamburger, the restaurant records the order by creating an Order object with a line item (Hamburger).
+If the buyer wants a cheeseburger instead (a hamburger with cheese), the line item includes a modifier (cheese) with a quantity of 1.
+If the customer wants extra cheese, the modifier quantity can be 2 or more.
+Conversely, if the customer doesn't want any cheese, you don't need to add the modifiers list at all.

 Link to section